Back to blog

 Headcount data can be understood in two ways: as external or internal data.

 External data simply shows the change of employee headcount over time, thus indicating how well a company is performing.
-These insights are useful for investors or those performing market research.
+These insights are helpful for investors or analysts doing market research – slowly growing headcount will indicate a stable company, while drops in headcount might indicate a bad financial performance.

 Internal data, on the other hand, can include additional demographic information, such as employment status, job title, gender, and age.
 A study by Bersin by Deloitte found that companies using data analytics in their recruitment process are 2-3 times more likely to improve their recruiting efforts and performance.